New Hampshire Paralegal Schools

 New Hampshire Paralegal Salary and Job Outlook

-In 2014, New Hampshire paralegals brought home an average salary of $47,630, which is nearly the same as the US average.1 With a low unemployment rate of 3.9%, the state is tied for sixth lowest in the nation.2 The job outlook for paralegals in New Hampshire is decent, if slightly lower than average for the country.
-An increase of 11.1% in paralegal and legal assistant jobs is expected in New Hampshire through 2022.3
+In 2018, New Hampshire paralegals brought home an average salary of $54,550, which was close to the US average.1 With an unemployment rate of 2.4%, the state has the fourth-lowest unemployment rate in the nation.2 The job outlook for paralegals in New Hampshire is positive, with an increase of 14% in paralegal and legal assistant jobs expected through 2026, similar to the national average for this field.3

 Profiles of Well-Known Schools in New Hampshire

-Nashua Community College: Students can pursue an Associate in Science in paralegal studies at Nashua Community College in Southern New Hampshire.
-This 64-hour degree takes four semesters to complete, with students enrolling in either a Paralegal Internship and Seminar or the Paralegal Capstone during their final term.
+Nashua Community College: Students can pursue an Associate in Science in Paralegal Studies at Nashua Community College in Southern New Hampshire.
+This 64-credit hour degree takes four semesters to complete, with students enrolling in either a Paralegal Internship and Seminar or the Paralegal Capstone during their final term.
 This paralegal program is accredited by the American Association for Paralegal Education and Nashua Community College is an institutional member of the Paralegal Association of New Hampshire.
 Core paralegal studies courses include Basic Legal Studies, Legal Research and Writing, Contracts and Business Organizations, Litigation and Trial Preparation, and Real Estate Law.

 Top Law Firms for Paralegal Graduates in New Hampshire

-Shaheen & Gordon P.A. is a local New Hampshire firm with a national reputation for excellence in trial litigation, and serves clients across northern New England.
+Shaheen & Gordon PA is a local New Hampshire firm with a national reputation for excellence in trial litigation, serving clients across northern New England.
 Shaheen & Gordon encourages its staff to be involved with the local community and be active in civic life.
 The firm welcomes inquiries from paralegal graduates regarding career opportunities.
-Gallagher, Callahan & Gartrell P.C. is a business and litigation law firm representing local, regional, national, and even multi-national businesses, as well as non-profits, municipalities, and individuals.
+Gallagher, Callahan & Gartrell PC is a business and litigation law firm representing local, regional, national, and multi-national businesses, as well as non-profits, municipalities, and individuals.
 Gallagher, Callahan & Gartrell lawyers have received AV and BV ratings from Martindale-Hubbell and been ranked by The Best Lawyers in America, while the firm itself has been recognized by US News with multiple Metropolitan First-tier Best Law Firm rankings.
-Bradley & Faulkner, P.C. is the largest law firm in southwestern New Hampshire, providing a full suite of services to clients.
+Bradley & Faulkner, PC is the largest law firm in southwestern New Hampshire, providing a full suite of services to clients.

 Paralegal Schools and Programs in New Hampshire